Why don’t we have enough time in the day?

 - Can you group daily, weekly and monthly tasks together so that time isn’t wasted?

-- Can you organize carpools and babysitting with other families so that each of you have more time?
+- Can you organize carpools and babysitting with other families so that each of you has more time?

 We get only 24 hours in a day and we have to spend it somewhere.
 If you are really serious about pursuing your writing dreams, you’re going to have to make time for it.
 This may mean that you start a Search and Destroy mission on the time leaks in your life.